VitexSoftware/csas-statement-tools/WARP.md

 ## Overview

-CSas Statement Tools is a PHP-based collection of command-line tools for interacting with ČSOB (CSAS) bank API to download statements, check balances, and generate transaction reports.
+CSas Statement Tools is a PHP-based collection of command-line tools for interacting with ČSas (Česká spořitelna) bank API to download statements, check balances, and generate transaction reports.
 The project uses the `spojenet/csas-accountsapi` library for bank API integration and follows PHP-FIG standards.

 ## Core Architecture